Skip to main content

 Right to rectification

-Correction of incorrect or incomplete data — can be done yourself in the account or, alternatively, by request to our Datenschutzbeauftragten (data protection officer).
+Correction of incorrect or incomplete data — can be done directly in your account yourself or by email to kontakt@einbuergerungsservice.de.

 03

-Complete deletion of your data — provided no statutory retention periods stand against it (e.g. accounting).
-Can be triggered in the account under „Settings → Delete account".
+Complete deletion of your data, provided no statutory retention periods stand against it (e.g. accounting).
+Can be triggered directly in your account under “Settings → Delete account”.

 04